-Emerging Sciences in Healthcare (NEMER-82111)
+Emerging Sciences in Healthcare (NEMER-82111)\

-This course surveys emerging sciences and technologies in health care including genetics, genomics, proteomics, robotics, stem cells, nanotechnology, tissue engineering, patient safety, and emerging mechanical technologies.
+This course surveys emerging sciences and technologies in health care including Genetics, Genomics, Proteomics, Robotics, Stem Cells, Nanotechnology, tissue engineering, patient safety, and emerging mechanical technologies.
 Additional topics will be covered as they emerge.
-Credit: 2 semester hours

-Course Director: Linda Harrington
+Credit: 2 semester hours.
+Course Director: Dr. Linda Harrington.

-Ethical and Multicultural Healthcare (NAEMH-83106)
+Ethical and Multicultural Healthcare (NAEMH-83106) \

-This course will provide a basic theoretical framework that will enable students to apply multicultural health care principles and concepts in their professional practice.
-An awareness of cultural influence on the biological, psychological, sociological, intellectual, and spiritual dimensions of the individual will be developed and specific health care values and practices of different cultural groups will be identified.
+This course will provide a basic theoretical framework that will enable students to apply multicultural healthcare principles and concepts in their professional practice.
+An awareness of cultural influence on the biological, psychological, sociological, intellectual, and spiritual dimensions of the individual will be developed and specific healthcare values and practices of different cultural groups will be identified.
 International healthcare perspectives and issues will be explored.

-Course Director: Linda Harrington
+Credit: 3 semester hours.
+Course Director: Dr. Linda Harrington.

-Evidence-Based Anesthesia Practice (NAEBP-72804)
+Evidence Based Anesthesia Practice (NAEBP-72804)\

 This course is designed to enhance the student's theoretic and clinical foundations via an incorporation of evidence-based theory into clinical anesthesia practice.
-The course requires a review and synthesis of current published research germane to the student's area of interest for their capstone project.
+The course requires a review and synthesis of current published research germane to the student's area of interest for their DNP project.
 Students are required to develop, under faculty advisement, in-depth presentations utilizing an evidence-based framework that integrates research evidence into current clinical practice.
 Presentations are semi-formal requiring submission of a PowerPoint presentation with imbedded voice track.
 The option of presenting in person will also be afforded to students.
-Credit: 2 semester hour Course Director: James Walker
+Credit: 2 semester hours.
+Course Director: Dr. James Walker.

-Human Physiology I (AHPHY-64221)
+Human Physiology I (HPPHY-64221)

 This course is designed to provide the student an extensive understanding of human physiology from the cellular to the organ and body systems level with a focus on the mechanisms of normal organ function and the consequences of malfunction of the nervous, cardiovascular, respiratory, renal and digestive systems along with temperature regulation.
 Clinical examples that illustrate the consequences of malfunction are used to emphasize, by comparison, normal physiology.

-Credits: 4 semester hours

-Course Director: David Johnson
+Credit: 4 semester hours.
+Course Director: Dr. T. David Johnson.

-Human Physiology II (AHPHY-64222)
+Human Physiology II (HPPHY-62222)

 This course is designed to provide an extensive understanding of human physiology from the cellular to the organ and body systems level with a major emphasis on the mechanisms of normal organ function and the consequences of malfunction of the endocrine and reproductive systems along with energy and metabolism, bone, and the physiology of normal pregnancy.
 Clinical examples that illustrate the consequences of malfunction are used to emphasize, by comparison, normal physiology.
-Credits: 2 semester hours

-Course Director: David Johnson
+Credit: 2 semester hours.
+Course Director: Dr. T. David Johnson.

-Immunology for Allied Health (AHIMM-62131)
+Immunology for Health Professions (HPIMM-62131)

 This course will provide an overview of basic immunological concepts including components of the immune system, innate, and adaptive immune responses.
 The immune responses against infectious microbes, as well as immunologic diseases will also be addressed.

-Credits: 2 semester hours

-Course Director: Ram Reddy
+Credit: 2 semester hours.
+Course Director: Dr. Ram Reddy.

-Influencing Healthcare Policy (NAIHP-83104)
+Influencing Healthcare Policy (NAIHP-83104)\

 This course will provide an overview for understanding healthcare policy, organization, and economics within a systems analysis framework.
 Current literature and research related to healthcare policy development and healthcare delivery systems will be examined.
 The role of leadership in policy development and in changing healthcare delivery and healthcare education systems will be highlighted.
-Credit: 3 semester hours
+Credit: 3 semester hours.
+Course Director: Dr. James Walker.

-Leading and Managing Healthcare Systems (NLMHS-83105)
+Leading and Managing Healthcare Systems (NLMHS-83105)\